Prevent Breast Cancer is the only UK charity funding ground-breaking research solely aimed at preventing breast cancer for future generations.

 - To raise awareness of the disease in minority ethnic communities.

-We may be 20 years young, but the fight against breast cancer is still the driving force behind our vision.
-As we evolve into Prevent Breast Cancer, we can’t wait to see what the next 20 years brings, but together, we will make breast cancer a preventable disease for future generations.
+We may be just over 20 years young, but the fight against breast cancer is still the driving force behind our vision.
+At Prevent Breast Cancer, we can’t wait to see what the next 20 years brings, but together, we will make breast cancer a preventable disease for future generations.